 Novel Coronavirus (SARS-C0V-2)

 A novel type of coronavirus, known as COVID-19 (the pathogen is called SARS-CoV-2) has been identified as originating in the Wuhan, Hubei province of China.
 Symptoms are similar to a range of other illnesses such as influenza, including fever, coughing, and difficulty breathing.
-Information is being updated daily on the Ministry of Health website, or check out our other resources – all previous updates and resources are available on COVID-19 Updates & Resources and our general Resources page.
+Information is being updated daily on the Ministry of Health website, or check out our other resources – all previous updates and resources are available on COVID-19 Updates & Resources.
 Clinical pathways have been developed and are available on Community HealthPathways.

 - Keep up to date with the Ministry’s COVID-19 case definition – you can read it here.